Home Blog How to Create Professional Invoices

 Step 5: Track Payment Status

-Once fully paid, the invoice is automatically moved to Paid status and the payment is recorded in your income for that period.
+Once it's fully paid, EasyLedger moves it to Paid automatically and records it in your income for that period.
+Nothing falls through the cracks.

 Setting Up Recurring Invoices

-If you bill the same client for the same amount regularly — monthly retainers, ongoing services — use the recurring invoice feature.
-Set it up once with the frequency (weekly, monthly, quarterly) and EasyLedger generates and queues the invoice automatically on schedule.
+If you have clients you bill the same amount every month — retainers, ongoing services, subscriptions — set up a recurring invoice.
+You configure it once with the frequency (weekly, monthly, quarterly) and EasyLedger generates and queues it automatically on schedule.

 Chasing Overdue Invoices

-The Invoices section shows you at a glance which invoices are overdue and by how many days.
-For overdue invoices, click Send Reminder to fire off a polite follow-up email to your client with the original invoice attached.
-Most late payments are resolved with a single reminder.
+The Invoices section shows you exactly which invoices are overdue and by how many days.
+When something goes past due, click Send Reminder — it fires off a follow-up email to your client with the original invoice attached.
+In my experience, most late payments get resolved with one reminder.

 Share this article: